-If you are going to Vietnam, then Hanoi is probably on your list.
-The city is over 1000 years old.
-It’s rich in history and it’s the capital of Vietnam.
-There are so many things to do.
-Deciding what to do so you don’t miss out on anything, can be quite stressful.
+If you are planning on visiting Vietnam, then Hanoi is probably near the top of your list.
+The city is over 1000 years old and packed with interesting things to do and learn about.
+It is the capital of Vietnam and due to its age, it has a rich history.
+Exploring this city is fun and exciting but it can be overwhelming.
+Deciding what to do so you don’t miss out on anything can be quite stressful.
 To make your decision easier, here are our top 10 things to do in Hanoi, Vietnam.

 1. Take a day trip to Ninh Binh while in Hanoi

-➔Tip: Trang An is breath-taking, so try to book a tour that takes you past there.
+➔Tip: Trang An is breathtaking, so try to book a tour that takes you past there too.
 Also remember to pack an umbrella, sunscreen, and water when you take these tours in the summer.
 The sun can get deadly.
 Carry these items with you the whole time.

 2. Go on a Ha Long Bay cruise